AdobeDocs/experience-manager-65.pt-BR/help/forms/using/admin-help/setting-message-day.md

 ---
-title: Configuração da mensagem do dia
+title: Definir a mensagem do dia
 seo-title: Setting the message of the day
-description: A mensagem do dia permite definir uma mensagem a ser exibida na página de boas-vindas na interface do usuário do Workspace.
+description: A mensagem do dia permite definir uma mensagem para ser exibida na página de Boas-vindas na interface do usuário do Workspace.
 seo-description: The message of the day let you set a message to be displayed on the Welcome page in the Workspace user interface.
 uuid: 9c664438-6fc0-498e-bb3f-4c6bcb9414a7
 contentOwner: admin